At Wimbledon, Jabeur 1st woman from Africa in pro Slam final - WHIZ News

 “I want to go bigger, inspire many more generations.
 Tunisia is connected to the Arab world, is connected to the African continent. … I want to see more players from my country, from the Middle East, from Africa,” said Jabeur, who sat on her sideline chair and threw her head back after the biggest victory of her career.
 “We didn’t believe enough, at a certain point, that we can do it.
 Now I’m just trying to show (we can).
 Hopefully people are getting inspired.”

 On Saturday, she will face another player making her major final debut, No. 17 seed Elena Rybakina, for the championship.
-Rybakina, a 23-year-old from Kazakhstan, overwhelmed 2019 Wimbledon champion Simona Halep 6-3, 6-3 in the second semifinal.
+Rybakina, a 23-year-old who was born in Moscow but began representing Kazakhstan four years ago, overpowered 2019 Wimbledon champion Simona Halep 6-3, 6-3 in the second semifinal.

 “I already did a lot,” Rybakina said, “and it’s just time to enjoy.”